mcavallo-git/Coding/smarthome/homeassistant/HomeAssistant - Install HomeAssistant OS on ESXI VM (using .vmdk file).md

 <!-- ------------------------------------------------------------ -->

-# Installing HomeAssistant as an ESXi VM (using .vmdk file)
+# Installing HomeAssistant as an ESXi VM

 <!-- ------------------------------------------------------------ -->